 1933 Goudey #181 Babe Ruth PSA 8 NM-MT

-The "unique" Ruthian pose literally projects itself in "3D" style, primarily due to a nearly unimprovable tranquil green background and its unparalleled clarity.
-Atypical for this subject, the centering is virtually perfect, and only a minimal trace of favoritism towards the upper edge is evident.
-Additional superlatives include clean borders, right-angled corners, impeccable surfaces, and the verso's bold green typography.
-In lieu of the staggering pricing points currently being realized for the most coveted sport cards, projecting a final pricing point for this "scarce for the grade" marvel is an extremely difficult task.
-Yet, what we can safely say is that an anticipated bidding war will surely develop, with a considerable number of elite enthusiasts ready to wage battle for this Cooperstown worthy masterpiece.
-Indeed, any PSA 8 Goudey Ruth subject defines the sheer essence of everything this colossal slugger truly represents.
-Our National Pastime's uncontested "king of kings", the Babe's amazing batting and pitching exploits are a testament to his immortal stature, and if you maintain the "faith of a child" philosophy, the ultimate dream of owning such an incomparable Bambino memento is now a bona fide reality!
+Atypical for this offering or any Goudey subject for that matter is the virtually perfect centering is virtually perfect, revealing only a microscopic favoritism towards the upper edge.
+Furthermore, it certainly appears this particular example exhibits extremely wide upper and lower borders, with most Goudey Ruth's reflecting somewhat thinner frames.
+Additional superlatives include pinpoint corners, immaculate surfaces, fine edging that exhibits a trace of negligible toning, and the flipside's bold green typography.
+In lieu of the staggering pricing points currently being realized for the most revered sport cards, projecting a final pricing point for this museum worthy masterpiece is an extremely difficult task.
+Yet, what we can safely assume is that an anticipated bidding war will surely develop, with a considerable number of elite enthusiasts ready to wage battle for this Cooperstown worthy marvel.
+Any PSA 8 Goudey Ruth subject defines the sheer essence of everything this colossal slugger truly represents, an unparalleled collectible synonymous to the Sultan of Swat's incomparable all-time stature.
+Our National Pastime's uncontested king of kings, the Babe's amazing batting and pitching exploits are a testament to his iconic immortality, substantiating why you should emulate The Babe himself by hitting a round-tripper of your own via a simple final bid!